1. Overview

 name() |

-Get name of screen |
+Retrieves the name of the screen. |

 bg_img(var) |